-Tomatoes were discovered by early explores in the 16th century in what is now know as Peru, and wild tomato plants can still be found growing in Andes.
+Tomatoes were discovered by early explorers in the 16th century in what is now known as Peru, and wild tomato plants can still be found growing in the Andes.

 Around 1870, the first cannery in Ontario was established with processing tomatoes being made into soups and other items.

-An important development in Canadian tomato farming in the 1900’s was research on developing a type of tomato that could be mechanically harvested.
+An important development in Canadian tomato farming in the 1900’s was researchion developing a type of tomato that could be mechanically harvested.
 As technology and machinery advanced, scientists worked to ensure that tomatoes destined for processing followed.
 This improvement came from agriculture research and brought large improvements over slow hand-picking.
-It’s estimated that approximately 2,000 field workers would have been needed to harvest growers crops; in the 1990’s, harvesting the same volume mechanically needed only about 450 workers.
+It is estimated that approximately 2,000 field workers would have been needed to harvest growers crops; in the 1990’s, harvesting the same volume mechanically needed only about 450 workers.

 Nutrition & Health

 Lycopene gives more than just incredible colour to juicy tomatoes; it is also considered one of the world's most powerful antioxidants and contains disease-fighting properties thought to reduce the risk of prostate and other cancers.
 This hearty antioxidant may help reduce your risk of developing cardiovascular disease by reducing LDL ("bad") cholesterol and lowering blood pressure.